 What are Vidalia Onions and Tips for Storing Them

 Today I’m telling you all about my recent visit to Vidalia, Georgia to learn more about Vidalia onions, in particular what Vidalia onions are and how best to store them.
 I also have a really huge giveaway of some onion-worthy tools and a $250 Visa Gift Card.
-Scroll down to enter.
+Giveaway now closed.
 This post is sponsored by the Vidalia Onion Committee.
 To see all my tasty Vidalia Onion recipes, click here.

 The first time I had a Vidalia onion was shortly after we moved to Florida from Canada 5 years ago.
 I bought them by accident.
 “We need onions.
 This bag will do.”